tothlilikornelia/tothlilikornelia/README.md

 ### 🚧 Coming soon

-* **Financial risk analysis:** Model and predict financial risk indicators using time-series data to optimize portfolio allocation.
+* **Financial risk analysis:** Modelling and predicting financial risk indicators using time-series data to optimize portfolio allocation.
-* **The pragmatics of job adverts:** Build an NLP/ML model to evaluate what the pragmatics of a job ad reveal about a company's underlying organizational culture.
+* **The pragmatics of job adverts:** Building an NLP/ML model to evaluate what the pragmatics of a job ad reveal about a company's underlying organisational culture.

 ## 🛠️ I am familiar with: